playforjava/ch09.4/README.md

-Chapter 9.2: Handling asynchronous data
+Chapter 9.4: Streaming HTTP responses
 =========================

 This is the sample code for chapter nine of [Play for Java](http://bit.ly/playjava).